veggiemonk/awesome-docker/README.md

 #### *If you see a link here that is not (any longer) a good fit, you can fix it by submitting a [pull request][editREADME] to improve this file.
 Thank you!*

 The creators and maintainers of this list do not receive and should not receive any form of payment to accept a change made by any contributor.
-The goal of this repo is to index learning materials and projects, not to advertise for profit.
+The goal of this repo is to index open-source projects, not to advertise for profit.

 All the links are monitored and tested with [awesome_bot](https://github.com/dkhamsing/awesome_bot) made by [@dkhamsing](https://github.com/dkhamsing)